 How to Sell Coins — Where to Get the Best Price Without Getting Ripped Off

-This guide isn’t written by a dealer.
-It isn’t written by a grading company trying to sell you a slab.
-It’s written by someone who has sat on both sides of the table and learned, mostly through expensive trial and error, how this market actually works.
+This isn’t written by a dealer.
+Not by a grading company trying to move slabs either.
+It’s written by someone who’s sat on both sides of the table and paid, mostly in expensive lessons, for the education.

 Know What You Have Before You Sell Anything